 If the Adviser's investment judgment about the general direction of market prices or interest or currency exchange rates is incorrect, a Fund's overall performance will be poorer than if it had not entered into a futures contract.
 For example, if a Fund has purchased futures to hedge against the possibility of an increase in interest rates that would adversely affect the price of bonds held in its portfolio and interest rates instead decrease, a Fund will lose part or all of the benefit of the increased value of the bonds which it has hedged.
-This is because its losses in its futures positions will offset some or all of its gains from the increased value of the honds
+This is because its losses in its futures positions will offset some or all of its gains from the increased value of the bonds markets.

-The difference (called the "spread") between prices in the cash market for the purchase and sale of the underlying reference instrument and the prices in the futures market is subject to fluctuations and distortions due to differences in the nature of those two markets.
 First, all participants in the futures market are subject to initial deposit and variation margin requirements.
 Rather than meeting additional variation margin requirements, investors may close futures contracts through offsetting transactions that could distort the normal pricing spread between the cash and futures markets.
 Second, the liquidity of the futures markets depends on participants entering into offsetting transactions rather than making or taking delivery of the underlying instrument.
 To the extent participants decide to make or take delivery, liquidity in the futures market could be reduced, resulting in pricing distortion.
 Third, from the point of view of speculators, the margin deposit requirements that apply in the futures market are less onerous than similar margin requirements in the securities market.
 Therefore, increased participation by speculators in the futures market may cause temporary price distortions.
 When such distortions occur, a correct forecast of general trends in the price of an underlying reference instrument by the Adviser may still not necessarily result in a profitable transaction.